Go to content

 • Some visitors found the text too small to read

-This is how we solved the usability issues, including a new one we found on our own.
+This is how we solved these issues, including one we found on our own.

-The developers solved the issue that recently created appointments sometimes weren’t found by importing data from the journal system more frequently, every tenth minute to be exact.
+The developers solved the issue that recently created appointments sometimes weren’t found, by importing data from the journal system more frequently.

-Since some staff members hadn’t set up notifications in their email clients, we added instructions for this in the guide we sent to each clinic.
-We also recommended that they should clean the tablet screen regularly.
+For setting up notifications in email clients correctly, we added instructions in the guide we sent to the clinics.
+We also mentioned to clean the tablet screen regularly.

-Even though no text was smaller than 16 pixels, some visitors still had trouble reading.
-Hence, we simply increased the text size in general.
-This was great reminder that you can’t achieve great accessibility by just following WCAG, you have test with users too.
+Even though no piece of text was smaller than 16 pixels, some visitors still had trouble reading.
+Hence, we simply increased it as much as possible without breaking the user interface.

 Putting up posters about the tablet

-When we visited another clinic and observed their visitors, we noticed some of them didn’t understand that there even was a tablet to use.
+When we visited another clinic to observe visitors, we noticed some of them didn’t notice the tablet in the lobby.
 They just sat down and waited.

-Afterwards, we put up posters next to the tablets that told visitors what to do.
-It was embarrassing that we hadn’t thought of this before, but that’s why you do usability testing.
+Afterwards, we put up posters next to the tablets explaining what to do.
+It was a bit embarrassing that we hadn’t thought of this, but that’s why you do usability testing.

 The lobby of a Feelgood clinic.